 When I retired in 2017, I figured that would be the end of my working career, but after spending 4 months in the South Island in early 2018, I returned home to find myself at something of a loss as to what to do.
 I looked back at what I had done over the previous… Read More Downtime – Keeping Busy

-If like a lot of people you live in a city it’s also more than likely that you barely know your neighbours and the chances of sitting down with some of them each night for a round of drinks and a discussion about the day are just about non existent.
-But for those in the… Read More It’s the people that make the difference!
+If like a lot of people you live in a city it’s also more than likely that you barely know your neighbours.
+The chances of sitting down with some of them each night for a round of drinks and a discussion about the day are just about non-existent.
+For those in the motorhome community getting… Read More It’s the people that make the difference!

 Although we don’t live on the road in our motorhome we have over the last year spent probably over half the year on the road in ours and during that time we have met a large number of people who do live full time on the road.
 Some of these people have sold their house… Read More Swapping your Home for a Motorhome